UPC/ravada/docs/devel-docs/editor-rules.rst

 with these tips: http://vim.wikia.com/wiki/Highlight\_unwanted\_spaces

-To disable autoremove of trailing spaces in **Atom**: In Atom Preferences->Packages, select the whitespace package.
+To disable autoremove of trailing spaces in **Atom**: In Atom Preferences->Packages, select the `whitespace package <https://atom.io/packages/whitespace>`_ .
 In the whitespace package settings, disable "Remove Trailing Whitespace".

 Vim Example